 The internet is a good place to look for jobs in Belgium and throughout Europe (especially in your language).
 There many websites specifically for job hunters, just upload your CV and start your search.
 You can begin by using Expatica jobs for Belgium or visit other websites such as:

-You can find more sites in our feature on finding a job in Belgium.
+You can find more sites in our guide to finding a job in Belgium.

-It might seem odd at first, but recruitment agencies are quite helpful and extremely popular in Europe, especially if you don't know the local language.
+Recruitment agencies can be quite helpful and are popular in Europe, especially if you don't know the local language as you can find recruitment agencies dedicated to certain areas, for example, English-speaking jobs.
 Even if language is not an issue, a recruitment agency can still be helpful in guiding you through the paperwork and contracts.
-Expatica`s A-Z Listing for recruitment agencies can help you find one that fits your needs.
+Expatica's A–Z listings of recruitment agencies in Belgium.

 - De Financieel Economische Tijd – Belgian national newspaper, in Dutch.